 This is the heart of prayer, to experience God’s presence in your life.

-Furthermore, when we get to know God through prayer, we become aligned with His will.
+Furthermore, when we get to know God through prayer and Bible study, we become aligned with His will.

 When Moses went up to receive the Ten Commandments, the children of Israel rebelled.
 They worshipped the golden calf.
 As Moses returned, he was distraught and upset they had so soon forgotten God’s ways and His goodness.
 So Moses prays.
 But take note of this powerful prayer.